A topic from the subject of Analytical Chemistry in Chemistry.

 Data Analysis

-The data that is collected from instrumental analysis experiments must be analyzed in order to extract meaningful information.
+The data collected from instrumental analysis experiments must be analyzed to extract meaningful information.
 Data analysis can be performed using a variety of software programs.
 Some of the most common data analysis techniques include:

 • Calibration curves are used to convert the instrument response to a concentration.